-Usually English law and the courts of England and Wales will decide legal questions about our agreement but if you live in Northern Ireland, you can bring a claim in the courts of Northern Ireland.
+Usually English law and the courts of England and Wales will decide legal questions about our agreement, but if you live in Northern Ireland, you can bring a claim in the courts of Northern Ireland.
 If you live in Scotland when you open your account, Scottish law and the courts of Scotland will decide any legal questions about it.
-If you live in Northern Ireland you can bring a claim in the courts of Northern Ireland.